knekvasil/kj-facts/README.md

 Twist it!
 Bop it!

-Otherwise, it's hosted on heroku:
+Otherwise, it's hosted on Heroku:
 ```
 https://kjfacts.herokuapp.com/api/<quantity>
 ```